-- Monotherapy and adjunctive therapy in the treatment of patients with complex partial seizures that occur either in isolation or in association with other types of seizures (age ≥ 10 years for all formulations) - Monotherapy and adjunctive therapy in the treatment of simple and complex absence seizures (age ≥ 10 years for extended-release tablets; age not specified for tablets/sprinkle capsules) - The tablets and extended-release tablets have indications in bipolar disorder and migraine prophylaxis; the sprinkle capsule formulation does not.
+- Monotherapy and adjunctive therapy in the treatment of simple and complex absence seizures (age ≥ 10 years for extended-release tablets; age not specified for tablets/sprinkle capsules) - The tablets and extended-release tablets have indications in bipolar disorder and migraine prophylaxis; the sprinkle capsule formulation does not.
 For bipolar disorder, safety and effectiveness for long-term use (> 3 weeks) has not been demonstrated in controlled clinical trials.
-Bipolar disorder indications are as follows: - Treatment of the manic episodes associated with bipolar disorder (tablets) - Treatment of acute manic or mixed episodes associated with bipolar disorder, with or without psychotic features (extended-release tablets)
+Bipolar disorder indications are as follows: - Treatment of the manic episodes associated with bipolar disorder (tablets) - Treatment of acute manic or mixed episodes associated with bipolar disorder, with or without psychotic - features (extended-release tablets)